mihayounas/weshare-milestone5-code-institute/README.md

 * Appearance, functionality and responsiveness were consistent throughout for a range of browsers and device sizes.

 # Known bugs:
+* <strong>PLEASE NOTE MY LAST VERSION BUILD WAS REJECTED ON HEROKU BUT APP WORKS AS EXPECTED WITH NO ERRORS - IT FAILED CAUSE DEPENDENCY ESLINT</strong>
 * Sometimes getting error 401.

 * ### Resolved